 Bellevue is a major regional job center, with more people working in the city than living in it.
-Bellevue has been the state's fifth largest city since 1970, when the population increased due to annexation, exceeding Everett.
-Between 1953 and 1990 growth occurred primarily through annexation, with the development of single-family subdivisions and community shopping areas.
-Bellevue is now bordered by Lake Washington, Lake Sammamish, State and King County parkland, Newcastle, Issaquah, Redmond, Kirkland and the Points Communities, and has little additional land that can be annexed.
+Bellevue has been the state's fifth largest city since 1970, when Bellevue's population increased due to annexation, exceeding Everett.
+In the city's early years, between its incorporation in 1953 and 1990, growth occurred primarily through annexation with the development of single-family subdivisions and community shopping areas.
+Bellevue is now bordered by Lake Washington, Lake Sammamish, State and King County parkland, Newcastle, Issaquah, Redmond, Kirkland, the Points Communities and has very little additional land that can be annexed.
 Since 1990, the city has primarily grown through people choosing to move here from other places, especially from abroad.

-In the early 20th century, the natural environment within Bellevue was changed by the conversion of upland forest and wetland habitats into agricultural uses and urban development.
-Today, the city is home to urban forests, wetlands, lakes and more than 50 miles of free-running streams, some of which are salmon-bearing.
+In the early 20th century, the natural environment within Bellevue was changed by the conversion of upland forest and wetland habitats to agricultural uses and urban development.
+Today, the city is home to urban forests, wetlands, lakes, and more than 50 miles of free-running streams, some of which are salmon-bearing.
 Centrally located on the Eastside, Bellevue is connected to the region by three major freeways, light rail and bus rapid transit.
 The combination of geographic location, transportation access and a beautiful natural setting continue to be central assets of Bellevue.

-Recent population and employment growth has built on these assets.
-Growth has largely been focused in Downtown and BelRed, areas with many transportation options, investments in the parks system and environmental enhancements to support this growth.
-Even as the city has grown, the region as a whole has not produced enough housing to support the expanding population.
+Recent growth of population and employment has built on these assets.
+It has largely been focused in Downtown and BelRed, both areas with many transportation options, investments in the parks system and environmental enhancements to support this growth.
+Even as the city has grown, the region as a whole has not produced enough housing to support the regional growth.
 The city's vision of the future includes making room for additional housing while continuing to maintain the park-like setting that sets the city apart.